Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Programming Languages and Code Quality

 \subsection{Sensitivity Analysis}

 Let's generalize the tipping analysis described in this section beyond \citet{FSE}'s data.
 First of all, consider a range of possible measured effects $\var{Language} \to \var{Quality}$, including both positive and negative values.
-For each of them, \autoref{fig:tipping-lang-quality} plots the combination of values of confounding effect $\var{Skill} \to \var{Quality}$ and \SMD $\var{Skill} \to \var{Language}$ that would tip the measured effect.
+For each of them, \autoref{fig:tipping-lang-quality} plots a line of a different color that marks the combination of values of confounding effect $\var{Skill} \to \var{Quality}$ (horizontal axis) and \SMD $\var{Skill} \to \var{Language}$ (vertical axis) that would tip the measured effect.

-Naturally, since both confounding factors concur to introduce tipping, the more pronounced one of them is, the less it is required of the other.
-Conversely, if the measured effect is small, even moderate-magnitude confounders may introduce a strong bias.
+\autoref{fig:tipping-lang-quality} indicates that the two confounders, $\beta_{\var{Skill} \to \var{Quality}}$ and $\SMD_{\var{Skill} \to \var{Language}}$ are inversely proportional.
+Intuitively, this is because both confounding factors concur to introduce tipping, but each affects a different variable; thus, the more pronounced one of them is, the less it is required of the other.
+Another observation is that the various colored lines in \autoref{fig:tipping-lang-quality} become flatter as the absolute value of the measured effect $\beta_{\var{Language} \to \var{Quality}}$ decreases.
+In fact, if the measured effect is small, even moderate-magnitude confounders may introduce a strong bias; whereas stronger effects are swayed only by correspondingly strong confounders.

 Such a sensitivity analysis can provide a useful guide not only to analyze empirical data, but to \emph{plan} new experiments to improve the validity of existing findings.
 For example, it would be interesting to collect reliable data about the relations $\var{Skill} \to \var{Quality}$ (what's the impact of a developer's skills on the quality of code they produce?) and $\var{Skill} \to \var{Language}$ (do developers with different skill have marked preferences for which language to use?).
 Furthermore, a sensitivity analysis would enhance the value of an empirical study for other researchers, since it would better, and quantitatively, identify the study's envelope of validity, and it would make the study's assumptions more transparent.